Tizzz-555/legato-repo/README.md

 ## Index.js

-While the focus of the project is on Python and Flask, for the like and dislike buttons I decided to use some Javascript to make them more responsive and avoiding refreshing the page with each vote.
+While the focus of the project is on Python and Flask, for the like and dislike buttons I decided to use some Javascript to make them more responsive and to avoid refreshing the page with each vote.

 Similarly to the like and dislike routes in Flask, the challenge was finding a way to handle like, removing a like by pressing again the same button, or directly change from like to dislike clicking the dislike button from a like.